Contest-Winning Eggnog Cake

 - 1 cup butter, softened

 - Red and green gel food coloring, optional

-- In a large mixing bowl, cream butter and sugar.
-Add eggnog mixture and vanilla; beat on high until fluffy.
-Remove 1/2 cup frosting for decorating if desired; tint 3 tablespoons green and 1 tablespoon red.
+- Remove 1/4 cup frosting for decorating if desired; tint 3 tablespoons green and 1 tablespoon red.
 Spread plain frosting between layers and over top and sides of cake.
 Use green and red frosting to pipe leaves and berries on cake.
 Store in the refrigerator.
-Yield: 12 servings.

 Editor's NoteThis recipe was tested with commercially prepared eggnog.

 Nutrition Facts1 slice: 556 calories, 28g fat (17g saturated fat), 146mg cholesterol, 589mg sodium, 71g carbohydrate (52g sugars, 1g fiber), 6g protein.

 Dec 24, 2015

 I made this cake and it came out great!!!
 I used 1/8 c cornstarch in the frosting instead of 1/4c flour...other than that no problem!!
 As with any buttercream if you mix too much it separates, which may explain the runny frosting...I'd post a pic but I see it's not available here.
 My guests raved about it....Merry Christmas... :)

 The cake was good, very dense.
 I added rum after baking and sprinkled with nutmeg before icing.
 The icing recipe, changed or not, was a disaster.
 I bake constantly.
 It took two pounds of powdered sugar to keep it from being runny.
 The egg nog concoction and boiling needs to be eliminated.
 Just make the frosting with butter, powdered sugar and egg nog.
 I made a glaze and uses a bundt pan.
 Way better.